 - In 1192, after the Muslims overtook Jerusalem, Saladin used Saint Anne’s Church as a theological school, placing an inscription above the door that still remains to this day.

 - Over the centuries, the church eventually fell into significant disrepair.
 Only after the French received it as a gift from the Turks in 1856 did it get restored to the lovely sanctuary we see today.

 Most well known for its amazing acoustics, Saint Anne’s Church enjoys the voices of thousands of Christian tourists each year singing praises to God.

-Devotional Thought for the Pools of Bethesda
+Hope from the Pools of Bethesda

 Modern versions of the Bible indicate that John 5:3b-4 are missing from the earliest and best manuscripts.
 Likely John didn’t write these verses, but someone inserted them after AD 400 to explain the superstition the sick man mentioned in John 5:7.

 - A mystical notion existed that an angel of God would stir the waters at the Pools of Bethesda, and the first person to enter would get healed.

 - Not only do the early manuscripts offer no support for these insertions, but good theology also contradicts this cruel, works-based arrangement.

 When Jesus asked sick man, “Do you want to be healed?” his answer revealed that he believed that healing depended on his ability to outrun the others to the Pools of Bethesda.